thepeergroup/aspen/README.md

 What kind of label should I apply to them, and what attribute should I assign the text to?

-If these are people, and the text is their name, you can replace (Matt) and (Brianna) with (Person, name: Matt) and (Person, name: Brianna).
+If these are people, and the text is their name, you can replace (Matt) and (Brianna) with (Person, name: "Matt") and (Person, name: "Brianna").

 There's no default set, so if you write at the top of your file "default Person, name", you can keep the nodes the same and it'll assign "Matt" as the name of a Person node, and so forth.
 ```